nig-sc/apptainer_ascp4/README.md

 wget https://raw.githubusercontent.com/nig-sc/docker_ascp4/main/ascp4_ubuntu22.sif
 ```

-Aspera Connect's installer needs to be run with user privileges and is installed under $HOME/.aspera, so it seems that installation is necessary the first time.
+Aspera Connect's installer needs to be run with user privileges and is installed under $HOME/.aspera, so installation is necessary the first time.
 The following command will install the ascp command:

 ```
 $ apptainer exec ascp4_ubuntu22.sif bash /usr/local/src/ibm-aspera-connect_4.2.4.265_linux.sh